akshaya-git/Con2RDS4AWSNE/README.md

 ## Overview

-Use Case Description - Large organizations running multiple databases across various lines of business for a compliance requirement want to detect and catalogue all systems that hold and process sensitive data in a secure way.
-Applications that have been developed over the years need to retroactively be added to the repo.
-The challenge is to do this without relying on the application developers to provide this report and instead securely probe the backend database that store the sensitive data.
-This document shares steps on how to securely connect to the AWS managed databases and extract a subset of sensitive data from RDS managed database in a secure way from inside a Nitro Enclave.
-AWS Nitro Enclaves enables customers to create isolated compute environments to protect and securely process highly sensitive data such as personally identifiable information (PII)).
-This document also shares how to use the Attestation feature of NitroEnclave to lock down the access to KMS to decrypt the RDS access parameters which is encrypted prior to ingestion in to secrets manager.
+Large organizations manage multiple databases across various lines of business, each potentially storing sensitive data such as Personally Identifiable Information (PII).
+A frequent requirement from compliance teams is to identify and catalog databases that hold sensitive information while ensuring secure data extraction.
+In many cases, organizations already have scripts to determine whether data is sensitive.
+However, accessing this data outside the application introduces security risks, as traditional extraction methods often expose data to administrators, operators, or attackers in the event of a memory dump or unauthorized access.
+To address this, there is a need for a secure and contained environment where a sample subset of sensitive data can be extracted without operator access, even in scenarios where the underlying system’s memory is compromised.
+Additionally, applications developed over the years must be parsed to detect the presence of such sensitive data—without solely relying on application developers to provide reports.
+Instead, a secure backend probing mechanism is required to directly query the database while maintaining strong security controls.

-**Disclaimer** - This document does not detect the presence of sensitive data but instead focuses on a secure way to connect to existing RDS databases from inside a NitroEnclave and select a subset of data from the database.
+**Note** - This document does not detect the presence of sensitive data but instead focuses on a secure way to connect to existing RDS databases from inside a NitroEnclave and select a subset of data from the database.

+## Solution Overview

+This guide outlines a process to securely connect to AWS-managed databases (RDS) and extract a subset of sensitive data using AWS Nitro Enclaves.
+AWS Nitro Enclaves provide isolated compute environments designed to securely process highly sensitive data.
+By leveraging Nitro Enclaves, organizations can ensure that:

+* Sensitive data remains inaccessible to operators and even system administrators with root / admin access.
+* Data extraction processes occur in a trusted execution environment (TEE), preventing unauthorized access—even if the underlying EC2 instance is compromised.
+* The AWS Key Management Service (KMS) attestation feature is used to restrict access to decryption keys, ensuring that only verified Nitro Enclaves can access encrypted RDS connection credentials stored in AWS Secrets Manager.

 ## Data Flow